iris-hep/iris-hep.github.io/pages/fellows.md

 # IRIS-HEP Fellows Program

+### Proposals for Summer 2020 are no longer being accepted.
+We are still accepting proposals for Fall 2020.

   People are the key to successful software.
 IRIS-HEP aims to promote the development of advanced research software skills by providing opportunities for undergraduate and graduate students to connect with mentors within the